-DESCRIPTION: True to its name, bitter melon is bitter, very bitter.
+Bitter Melon is also known as bitter gourd, karela, and goya.
+True to its name, bitter melon is bitter, very bitter.
 Interestingly, most bitter vegetables are extremely good for you.
 So, if only for medicinal purposes, we should all give bitter melon a try.
-And maybe, you'll come to love it---it has certainly grown on me!
+And maybe you'll come to love it.
 Bitter melon lowers blood sugar levels and is high in antioxidants.
 It has twice the beta carotene of broccoli, twice the calcium of spinach and is notably high in numerous vitamins and minerals.
+TTCF farmers recommend soaking the bitter melon in generously salted water for 10-15 minutes before using.
+This trick will significantly reduce the bitterness.
 Below you'll find a farmer's simple recipe for bitter melon.
-Lei Say, one of our CSA farmers, likes to cut off the stem end, use a spoon to scoop out the seeds, stuff the cavity with well-seasoned ground meat and onions, and steam them whole for 30 minutes or until just tender.
-Last year, Vimalas bought some bitter melon from our farmers and made a delicious chutney with it and stewed tomatoes.
+Lei Say, a former TTCF CSA farmer, also likes to cut off the stem end, use a spoon to scoop out the seeds, stuff the cavity with well-seasoned ground meat and onions, and steam them whole for 30 minutes or until just tender.